fabioz/Pydev/plugins/com.python.pydev.docs/homepage/index.rst

 	* Properly break on unhandled exceptions on threads.
 	* Add missing import which affected repl with IPython.
 	* Fix for case where breakpoints could be missed.
-	* Additional fix in release 6.4.1: pydevd.settrace() could end up not stopping the debugger properly.

 * **Code Formatter**